shadow7692/5-HT/content/_index.md

 5. Eat a minimum of one fruit per day.
 6. Tap into a stream of income.
 7. Let her fall in love again.

-> <i>Use your pain and trauma as stepping stones towards resolute decisions.
-Explore the depths of your desires and confront the resistance that surfaces.
-Embrace it, for it is the crucible in which your true self is forged.
-Remember, it is not merely about what you can achieve or possess, but who you can become.
-Align yourself with the right path, and the right actions and possessions will follow suit.
-This, dear soul, is the mantra of your magnificent journey.
-Embrace it with open arms, for your future awaits, resplendent with promise and potential.
-Become the most successful man of your bloodline.</i>

 In the quest for efficiency, it’s crucial to maintain a dynamic routine.
 As I pursue new knowledge, I have created the most optimal sequences for each of the relevant aspects of my daily routine called *protocols*.
 Now, let’s take a look at its current state.